BrodaNoel/cv/README.md

 * [Firebase-Test](https://github.com/BrodaNoel/firebase-tests): In progress.
 Project created just to improve knowledge in Firebase.
 * [StreamingJS](https://github.com/BrodaNoel/streamingjs): In progress.
 Using WebRTC to create P2P video conferences.
 * [React-Agthy](https://github.com/BrodaNoel/react-agthy): React component to get user feedback in your website

-## Some open-source libraries
 * [SVG-2-image](https://github.com/BrodaNoel/svg-2-image): Export a SVG html element as a image.
 * [D3-to-image](https://github.com/BrodaNoel/d3-to-image): Implementation of `svg-2-image` dedicated to D3 in AngularJS (and more...
 I'll be adding more libraries in a future).
 * [DevsEverywhere](https://github.com/BrodaNoel/devseverywhere): Just check it out working in www.devseverywhere.com

 ## Which is that project that I would like to see grow up?
 Oh yeah!
 This project has name, and some basic designs.
 Not published yet, but basically it's a game, a on-off-line game, like [oGame](https://en.ogame.gameforge.com).
-I love this kind of games, and I want mine game.
+I love this kind of games, and I want my game.
 I hope to give you more details here ASAP.

 ## Something more?
 * I'm super sociable.
-My only concern is that sometimes the English block me, but that's an easy win-fix.
 * #trekking, #beer, #snowboard, #diving,
-* Music: I love The Smiths, 60ish, 70ish and 80ish, Los Abuelos de la Nada, Cerati and more!
+* Music: I love The Smiths, 60ish, 70ish and 80ish.
 * I love traveling, a lot.
-Maybe more that I should love it :P
 * Sometimes I take courage and give tech talks ([React + Firebase (hosting & authentication) live demo](firebase.jpg) and [React + Fiber (What's new?) live demo](react-fiber.jpg)).